KARNATISAITHARUN/documentation/policies/custom-policy.md

 Custom Policies should be saved in a unique directory in `ocular/policy/static`.

-Note that if you edit a Policy file, you must [reload your application's Code Property Graph](../using-ocular/getting-started/create-cpg.md) for the changes to take effect.
+Note that if you edit a Policy file, you must [reload your application's Code Property Graph (CPG)](../using-ocular/getting-started/create-cpg.md) for the changes to take effect.

 ## Custom Policies for ShiftLeft Inspect